Tools for better sleep

 - You consistently get between 7,5 and 9 hours of sleep.

 - You plan your sleep in multiples of 1h30.

-- You wake up same time Monday to Friday, ideally Sunday.
+- You wake up at the same time from Monday to Friday, ideally Sunday.

-- You go to bed same time Monday to Friday, ideally Sunday.
+- You go to bed at the same time from Monday to Friday, ideally Sunday.

 - Your sleep is uninterrupted; you are not alert in the middle of the night.